open-telemetry/opentelemetry-php/README.md

 # Requirements

-The library and all separate packages requires a PHP version of 7.4.x, 8.0.x or 8.1.x
+The library and all separate packages requires a PHP version of 7.4+

+If you want to try out open-telemetry, you can install the entire [open-telemetry](https://packagist.org/packages/open-telemetry/opentelemetry) package, which includes the API, SDK, exporters and extensions.

+For a production install, we recommend installing only the components that you need, for example API, SDK, and an exporter.

 ## Required dependencies
 ### 1) Install PSR17/18 implementations